Quantized neural network for complex hologram generation: Results

 \subsection{Reconstructed images}

-For qualitative evaluation of hologram quality, we reconstructed images using the complex holograms output from the FP32 and INT8 models in simulation. \Cref{fig:recon-images} shows the reconstructed images from the output complex holograms.
+We reconstructed images using the complex holograms output from the FP32 and INT8 models in simulation. \Cref{fig:recon-images} shows the reconstructed images from the output complex holograms.
 The resolution of the input RGB-D data was 384 × 384 pixels.
-The angular spectrum method was used to compute the reconstructed images 6 mm away from the hologram plane.
+The angular spectrum method was used to compute the reconstructed images 2 mm away from the hologram plane.
+We computed the PSNR and SSIM between the reconstructed images from the INT8 and FP32 models to evaluate the impact of quantization.
 The results show that the original INT8 model with PTDQ accurately reconstructs the images, while those with PTSQ and QAT completely failed to do so.
 However, even after static quantization, our refined INT8 models achieved comparable image quality to the non-quantized FP32 model.